Our Partnership Schools

 Bugiri is our most recent build and largest!
 Located near the Kenyan border, these communities' children are very susceptible to corruption, rape and human trafficking.

-A two story building is in the final construction phases and with the well water already installed, the community is full of joy and inspiration.
-The men and women of the locale have organized their own "PTA."
-The fabric we purchase makes their uniforms, the garden and farm animals we provide allow the ability to cook for the students each day, where most of them will receive
+A two-storyed building is in the final construction phases and with two well water already installed, the community is full of joy and inspiration.
+The men and women of the locals have organized their own "PTA."
+We purchase the fabric and we late the local people makes the children uniforms, and we pay them.
+We try to support the community to be part of the school and we cook for the students each day, where most of them were going to bed hungry or will receive

 Kiryokya Nursing School